WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-business-basic-social-feeds-wp-social-ninja.md

 ---
-title: "Instagram Business Basic | Social Feeds | WP Social Ninja"
+title: "Instagram Business Basic"
 description: ""
 ---

-# Instagram Business Basic | Social Feeds | WP Social Ninja
+# Instagram Business Basic

 As of December 4th, 2024, Instagram no longer supports the [Basic Display API](https://developers.facebook.com/blog/post/2024/09/04/update-on-instagram-basic-display-api/) for Personal Accounts.
 To continue displaying Instagram Feeds on your WordPress Site, you need to add either your Instagram Business Basic or Business Advanced account.